 The magic lies in the details.
 The database you can gather from maintaining an online eCommerce store is tremendous.
-You can know an average shopping budget of customers using the data of their previous purchases.
-Using this data you can target ads of products in the same range and better reviews.
+You can know the average shopping budget of customers using the data of their previous purchases.
+Using this data you can target ads for products in the same range and better reviews.
 Hence, increasing the chances of more sales for different products.

 Build a lookalike audience

 Facebook is the first social media platform that allegedly allows you to create a lookalike audience.
-Once you have behavioral data of a specific customer segment, facebook can grab more profiles for you that show similar behaviors.
-Add these new profiles found from Facebook are new potential clients who look alike your actual customers.
+Once you have behavioral data of a specific customer segment, Facebook can grab more profiles for you that show similar behaviors.
+Add these new profiles found on Facebook are new potential clients who look alike your actual customers.
 Since the interests are the same, results can be expected.

 Segment the audience smartly

-Identify the aspect that gives you most revenues and allocates a higher ad budget for them and hones the personalized shopping experience.
+Identify the aspect that gives you the most revenue and allocates a higher ad budget for them and hones the personalized shopping experience.

 Treat Algorithm as human

 Although, some brands retarget ads to customers the same way for all of their audience sets.
-It’s a sheer waste of budget and efforts.
-You’ve to be really smart and with a knack about marketing to do retargeting right.
+It’s a sheer waste of budget and effort.
+You’ve to be really smart and with a knack for marketing to do retargeting right.